yieldr/restart-network-masterclass/README.md

 In case you want to change some of these values afterwards just go to the `app/config/parameters.yml` file and update them with your preferred values :)

+To create a database you will need to run: `php bin/console doctrine:database:create`

 Our project skeleton is set up!
 To test it, lets start a web server.

 ```bash